Acren/AutoSettings-Docs/docs/settings.md

 2. Using the CVar to control something in the game
 3. Adding a setting for the CVar (already covered)

-Registering and using CVars in c++ is covered in Epic’s documentation [here](https://docs.unrealengine.com/latest/INT/Programming/Development/Tools/ConsoleManager/index.html).
+Registering and using CVars in C++ is covered in Epic’s documentation [here](https://docs.unrealengine.com/latest/INT/Programming/Development/Tools/ConsoleManager/index.html).

 There are also functions in this plugin to expose this to Blueprint, so I’ll outline them here.

-Registering CVars is best done as early as possible, so unless you can use c++ I would suggest doing it in your GameInstance class in the **Init** event.
+Registering CVars is best done as early as possible, so unless you can use C++ I would suggest doing it in your GameInstance class in the **Init** event.

 ![Image](/images/image10.png)